 - Louisiana: $350

 - Missouri: $500

-- Nevada: Not more than 25% of the monthly income
+- Nevada: Up to 25% of monthly income

 - South Carolina: $550

-In most of these cases, the maximum loan amount is inclusive of any fees.
-The amount you get in cash may be less than the maximum.
-The details of the payday loan laws may also require lenders to keep loans under a certain percentage of your income, which could lower these caps in some cases.
+In most cases, the maximum loan amount includes any applicable fees.
+However, the actual cash you receive may be less than the maximum amount specified.
+Moreover, payday loan laws may require lenders to restrict the loan amount to a certain percentage of your income, which could further lower these limits in certain instances.